ai-systems/hybrid_autoregressive_inference/README.md

 **Run the experiment:**

-Once the dense model is downloaded and the requirements installed, run the following command to start the experiment:
+Once the dense model is downloaded, run the following command to start the experiment:

 `python ./explanation_regeneration_experiment.py`